My Microwaved Brain

 Clearly death was a central theme of some form during my time in ICU, and my delirium seems to like revolving around this topic.
 In this theme, I’m confronted with my own mortality, and a death in the family.

 One of the more “real” sensations was that I was being visited by my partner’s family from China.
 Somehow I saw myself in a visiting room (think morgue viewing room) and that had been prepared with presents from my extended family (don’t question the logic of the delirium!).
 One of these gifts was a Samsung smart-watch (something like the white version of this).
 My delirium had magically transformed my hospital ID band into a smart-watch.
 It was paper-thin with a display that activated on movement.
 But I felt that the hospital staff had accidentally cut the strap too short causing the watch to not operate correctly – hence my magnificent technology not functioning properly.
-I remember the desperation of not being able to send or receive messages and loosing the ability to connect with others – quite a terrifying feeling that I struggled with for hours.
+I remember the desperation of not being able to send or receive messages and losing the ability to connect with others – quite a terrifying feeling that I struggled with for hours.

 While I’m still lying in that visiting room for patients about to die, I became aware of my extended family from China on their way to visit.
 So deep was their concern for me that my mind envisioned something terrible happening before they actually managed to make their way to my room.
 I hear a terrible wail from outside but can’t tell what’s happening!
 Is it my mother-in-law overcome with stress and worry, or is it the father-in-law that can’t handle the moment?